rodrigomf24/five-minutes-dev-tip/content/blog/what-is-this/index.md

 > FMDT - Five Minutes Dev Tip

+### Who am I?

+I'm a software developer, I've worked with web development languages since 2013.
+Born in Guatemala and currently a resident in Sacramento, CA. I've been living in the US for 4 years now.
+I've worked for product based companies and as a consultant, some of the companies I've worked projects for are XYZ Networks, Retail Pro, Siemens, Ericsson, EKA Solutions, and Volvo.

+I currently work for Volvo in the Luxe team at their San Francisco office.
+I enjoy a nice bike ride along the river or at a muddy mountain.
+I'm a petrol head, I have profound love for classic european cars, currently working on restoring an 318is e30.

 This is my first post on my new blog!
 How exciting!
 I'm sure I'll write a lot more interesting things in the future, so stay tuned.